 Executive Producers and Production Company

-The show is produced by World of Wonder.
-The executive producers are Danielle King, Fenton Bailey, Megan Estrada and Randy Barbato.
+World of Wonder produces the show.
+The executive producers are Danielle King, Fenton Bailey, Megan Estrada, and Randy Barbato.

 Facts and Trivia